The best camping near Desolation Sound Marine Provincial Park

 2 sites · RVs, Tents2 acres · Campbell River, BC

 This is a natural rustic west coast experience of peaceful wilderness where there are possible sightings of deer, bears, seals, herons, eagles, swans, geese, ducks and many songbirds depending on the seasons.
 The property is located at Salmon Point between Campbell River and Comox/Courtenay, BC.
 This is your gateway to everything that makes Vancouver Island the ultimate destination if you love the outdoors.
 Saltwater and beach fishing, kayaking, boating, golfing, and hiking are just minutes away.
-There is a resort and marina across the road and a new restaurant and pub opening soon.
+There is a resort and marina across the road and an Italian kitchen restaurant .
 Shelter Point Distillery is adjacent to the property.
 The trail goes along the ocean, through old-growth forests and along the river ending at a grocery, liquor store, coffee and pizza place, medical clinic and a small pharmacy.
-The property does include an outhouse, electrical plug-in at post and water hose.
+The property does have an outhouse, electrical plug-in at post and water hose close to house.
+This place is best suited for self-contained campers who can park in the open field or under fir trees.
 Tents, smaller travel trailers and camper vans can be accommodated.
 In the early 1900s, a hotel was on the property that serviced the ships heading north in the straight and those travelling between Campbell River and Courtney.
 The area is within 2 km of two large sand beaches, a Chinese restaurant, and a Spa.
 Between Salmon Point and Courtney, you will find farm land with local fruits, vegetables, eggs and meat for sale and wineries.

 Pets